 The removal of debris including leaves, twigs and anything else that ends up on the grass will keep your lawn looking great and help prevent potential weed growth.
 Any debris that isn't removed can potentially break down and end up falling down between the blades of grass.
 The solution is to remove debris as soon as possible and brush the grass every year last least once in the springtime.
 The following artificial grass maintenance tools are great at removing debris from grass but each one has distinct advantages that you should be aware of.

-The stiff bristles of a power broom are most effective if you push the broom against the grain of the grass fibres with the brush spinning away from the operator.
+The stiff bristles of an artificial grass power brush are most effective if you work the broom against the grain of the grass fibres with the brush spinning away from the operator.
 This process can be labour intensive and might not be ideal for all artificial grass owners.
 The latest in cordless electric tools has made it easier with some really great artificial grass maintenance tools that are lightweight, quiet and environmentally friendly.

-A blower is a tool that shouldn't be overlooked when considering your artificial grass maintenance routine.
-It is excellent at removing large amounts of debris from a large area quickly and efficiently.
-A powerful blower that straps on like a backpack is easier to handle and has enough power to move debris from between most grasses.
+A blower is a tool that shouldn't be overlooked because it's excellent at removing large amounts of debris from a large area quickly and efficiently.
+A powerful artificial grass leaf blower that straps on like a backpack is easier to handle and has enough power to move debris from between most grass blades.
 The downside to a blower is that it can be a messy process if you are moving a lot of debris and it can be difficult to contain debris to a desired area.
 They can be a great tool to have around the home if you want to move small organics from large areas where a regular broom isn't practical.

 A shop vacuum should not be used to remove debris from grass unless you are spot cleaning the surface carefully.
 If you live in Kelowna or anywhere in Canada there's a good chance that you have artificial grass infill in your artificial grass.
 Infill has an important role and you want to preserve it as much as possible.
 A vacuum will suck up the infill if it's not done very carefully and it's the reason we don't recommend using a vacuum to keep your grass clean unless you are sure there isn't any infill.